top of page

 • The Pool has been closed since December 12, 2020.

-• Meanwhile, our tax dollars have funded hundreds of thousands of County tax dollars-in plans and studies.
+• Meanwhile, taxpayers have funded hundreds of thousands of dollars in plans and studies.

 • The Lake County Board of Education, according to June 24, 2023 meeting packet material, has made a directional decision via the recent BEST grant to build an expansion at LCES rather than renovate LCIS where our public pool has sat empty for over 3 ½ years.